-Join us as we celebrate our twenty-fifth anniversary, and as we lay down new memories for the twenty five years to come.
+Join us as we remember, and as we lay down new memories for the twenty-five years to come.